scalation/scalation_kernel/README.md

 ## Quick Setup

+**Use Case:** The user wants to rapidly deploy a local Jupyter instance with ScalaTion notebook support.

 A quick setup script is provided that creates an independent Python 3 virtual environment using [`virtualenv`](https://virtualenv.pypa.io/en/stable/) and installs everything you need to get started with Jupyter, ScalaTion Kernel,